uodeeb/Egyptourism-app/README.md

 ## Authors

-*   This project is developed by [Mohammad Allam](https://www.facebook.com/uodeeb) from scratch
+*   This project is developed by [Mohammad Allam](https://www.linkedin.com/in/mohammadallammemix/)

 ## Acknowledgments